Pulpitum Steps

 In June 2009 part of a stone mullion fell from the window.
 Nobody was hurt, but a structural inspection revealed that a major overhaul of metal reinforcing bars, inserted into the window in the 18th century, was required.
 The complex restoration project, carried out between 2013 and 2016, involved sourcing 40 tons of compatible limestone from Lavoux in central France and the painstaking restoration and re-assembly of the stained glass.

 To the right of the Pulpitum arch, looking through into the Choir, is a stone bench known as the Seat of the Ostiarius.
-The Choir was reserved for the sole use of the monks of the adjoining Christchurch Priory (dissolved by Henry VIII in 1540).
+The Choir was reserved for the sole use of the monks of the adjoining Christ Church Priory (until its dissolution by Henry VIII in 1540).
 The Ostiarius Chori (“the Guardian of the Choir”) was the monk charged with ensuring that only those connected with the Priory entered.

 Where next?